lusaxweb/vuesax/docs/components/input.md

  - name: icon-pack
    type: String
    parameters: Icon Pack Class Name
-   description: Icon Pack Description.
+   description: Icon Pack to be used.
 If not set, icon will default to Material Icons. ex.
 FA4 uses fa or fas, FA5 uses fas, far, or fal.
    default: material-icons
  - name: icon-after
    type: String